R-Gld/Fraud/README.md

 <img align="right" src="https://i.imgur.com/WjvQClG.png" height="200" width="200">

 # Fraud
-**Fraud** is a french java project of a [Minecraft](https://www.minecraft.net) spigot plugin that allows a server owner / administrator to keep an eye on his players, see if any of them have a double-account.
+**Fraud** is a French java project of a [Minecraft](https://www.minecraft.net) spigot plugin that allows a server owner / administrator to keep an eye on his players, see if any of them have a double-account.

 1. [Installation](#Installation)
 1. [Contact](#Contact)